 There are three types of radiant heating: electric radiant floors, hydronic floors and radiant air floors.
 The cost to install a radiant heating system is the highest with electric radiant floors and lowest with hydronic floors.
 Radiant air floors don't generate as much heat and tend to be used more in commercial projects than residential.
 Hydronic systems use PEX plastic tubing to pump hot water underneath the flooring.

 If you're retrofitting a room with radiant heat, then your professional will have to drill holes in your existing flooring to install the plastic tubing.
 If you have to cut through existing flooring, then the cost to install a radiant heating system will increase.
 The installation for radiant heating will be the most affordable with new construction or during a remodel when floors are already ripped up.

 Radiant Heating Equipment

 Hydronic systems use a boiler to heat water, and then a pump to circulate that hot water through the tubing.
 If you go this route, the boiler and pump will increase the cost to install a radiant heating system, but will still be one of the more affordable radiant heat options.
-You might also need an extra water heater to supplement your radiant heating system, which will also factor into the price.
+You might also need an extra water heater to supplement your radiant heating system, so it's worth factoring in the water heater installation cost to your overall price.